meta-llama/llama-stack/llama_stack/templates/meta-reference-gpu/doc_template.md

 ## Running the Distribution

-You can do this via Conda (build code) or Docker which has a pre-built image.
+You can do this via venv or Docker which has a pre-built image.

 ### Via Docker